google/mtail/docs/faq.md

 monitoring system with a custom collector."](https://groups.google.com/forum/#!msg/prometheus-users/qgxKH6_gYzM/LyO5wGO6BwAJ).

-We consider the Prometheus behaviour broken, but to avoid any confusion, `mtail` by default disables exporting timestamps to Prometheus.
+I consider the Prometheus behaviour broken, but to avoid any confusion, `mtail` by default disables exporting timestamps to Prometheus.

 You can turn this behaviour back on with the `--emit_metric_timestamp`